nilvng/shipaton-privacy-policy/README.md

 Your Personal Information may be disclosed in a number of circumstances including the following:
 •	Third parties where you consent to the use or disclosure; and
 •	Where required or authorised by law.

+## Determining and Sharing Location
+This mobile application may collect your location data to provide certain features and services.
+Whenever you open, use or interact with the app, we will use the location data from your mobile device to deliver content or recommendations tailored to your specific location.
+The information is not shared with others.
+If you have the background location turned on, the app, from time to time, will make use of your location to enhance the app's functionality even if you are not directly interacting with the application.

 ## Security of Personal Information
 Your Personal Information is stored in a manner that reasonably protects it from misuse and loss and from unauthorized access, modification or disclosure.